-Lehman Strauss states on page 43 of his book, “In order to accomplish His work on earth, the ascended Lord gave gifts to men.
+Lehman Strauss states on page 43 of his aforementioned book, “In order to accomplish His work on earth, the ascended Lord gave gifts to men.
 It is part of the Holy Spirit’s function to distribute these gifts.”

 On page 87 of his book entitled Baptism & Fullness, John R. W. Stott says, “[W]e might perhaps define spiritual gifts as ‘certain capacities, bestowed by God’s grace and power, which fit people for specific and corresponding service.’”

-Rea, on page 60 of his book, states, “Charismatic gifts enable individual believers, when needs arise, to minister to other members of the Body of Christ as well as to people who are not saved, in ways beyond mere human capability and ingenuity.”
+Rea, on page 60 of his previously mentioned book, states, “Charismatic gifts enable individual believers, when needs arise, to minister to other members of the Body of Christ as well as to people who are not saved, in ways beyond mere human capability and ingenuity.”

-With regard to spiritual gifts, Hershel H. Hobbs explains on page 124 of his book entitled The Holy Spirit: Believer’s Guide,
+Also, with regard to spiritual gifts, Hershel H. Hobbs explains on page 124 of his book entitled The Holy Spirit: Believer’s Guide,

 Though in some cases these gifts may edify [i.e., instruct or improve spiritually] the individual, their primary purpose is to edify the body of believers and to enable it to do the work of the Lord. . . .
 So no gift of the Holy Spirit is to be used selfishly or for self-glory.
 Each is to glorify Christ.

-And W.A.
+And, W.A.
 Criswell, Ph.D., D.D., on page 129 of his book entitled The Baptism, Filling & Gifts of the Holy Spirit, says in reference to the thirteenth chapter of 1 Corinthians, “Love in the use of the gifts of the Spirit is the fulfillment of every heavenly purpose, the remedy for every excess, and the protection against every error.
 Without love the gifts fail of their purpose.”